datarevenue-berlin/OpenMLOps/README.md

 }]

 ```
-If you provide an image laid in private repository, the image pull secret must be enabled.
+You must pass the image pull secret if you provide an image located in a private container registry.
+The image pull secret parameter is defined as below:
 ```
 default = [{
     name   name = ""